Flagstaff

 The first flagstaff was gifted to James Busby by Ngāpuhi chief Hōne Heke Pōkai.
 This was later shifted to Kororāreka (now known as the township of Russell, across the bay).
 In 1934 a flagstaff was erected by the Royal New Zealand Navy, replaced in 1947, and the Navy remains the caretaker of the current flagstaff to this day.

-The wood for the flagstaff was donated by the Gisbourne Sheepfarmers’ Company Limited, the Kauri Timber Company Limited and the Lands Department.
+The wood for the flagstaff was donated by the Gisborne Sheepfarmers’ Company Limited, the Kauri Timber Company Limited and the Lands Department.
 When it was discovered that the main mast was rotting, the Royal New Zealand Navy replaced the flagstaff in 1947.
 The kauri to construct the 34-metre tall flagstaff was sourced from the Government Puketi Forest and the new masts were made onsite at the Treaty Grounds under the supervision of Robert Coutts who was working on repopulating the Grounds with native plants.
 The Navy remains the caretaker of the current flagstaff to this day and is present every year on Waitangi Day.

 The flags